swetasharma/Simple-Queue-Service/README.md

 # aws-sqs
 Queue management library in Java(Spring Boot):

-Can anyone review my code for Queue Management?
+Can anyone review my code?
 Any feedback, improvements or suggestions on it?

 Requirements for Queue Management System: